zumasys/docs/site/rover/release-notes/web/1-1-1/README.md

 - **Customer Portal**
   - Invalid date coming back in invoice table for due date resolved
-  - Hotfix for invoices loading in table
+  - Added the ability to see the invoices table only once the invoice data is ready

 <PageFooter />